allenai/genesys/README.md

 You must export DATA_DIR first, then download evaluation data in DATA_DIR, e.g.:

-{DATA_DIR}/evaluation_data/blimp_filtered/adjunct_island.jsonl
+{DATA_DIR}/blimp_filtered/adjunct_island.jsonl

 The download link for babyLM evaluation data: https://files.osf.io/v1/resources/ad7qg/providers/osfstorage/66358ec34664da20a0ed6acc/?zip=evaluation_data

+Notice that everytime you change your DATA_DIR, you may need to reinstall it, and remember DO NOT INSTALL peft

 ### create beaker image (ai2 internal)
 You can run